bcbio/bcbio-nextgen/docs/contents/atac.md

 │   ├── multiqc
 │   │   ├── multiqc_report.html -- multiQC report with useful quality control metrics
 │   ├── programs.txt -- versions of programs run in the pipeline
+└── └── project-summary.yaml -- YAML description of project, with derived
+  metadata
 ```

 ### Sample directories
+In this directory you will find a number of different BAM files.
+This is because bcbio has run the alignment on the full sample and each of the individual fractions.
+The **full sample alignment is represented twice in this list**, which means that `-ready.bam` and `-full.bam` are the same file.
+It contains only uniquely mapped non-duplicated reads, see [bam cleaning function](https://github.com/bcbio/bcbio-nextgen/blob/master/bcbio/chipseq/__init__.py#L18).

+For more information on each output file and folder, please see the descriptions below.

 ```
 ├── forebrain_rep1